 Using the scan images, the team plans the treatment carefully.

-The radiation oncologist uses advanced computerised dose calculations to find the dose strength pattern which matches the best with the shape of the tumour.
+The radiation oncologist uses advanced computerized dose calculations to find the dose strength pattern that matches the tumor's shape best.

 Lastly, the doctor will ask the patient to lie down on a radiotherapy couch.